Eagle Collegiate National Championship Award Program

 Traveling Team Trophy

 One "traveling" team trophy will be awarded to the university of the first-place collegiate team.
 This trophy will reside at the university until the end of the following competition season or until such time when a new first-place collegiate team is chosen.

 First, second and third place team trophies will be awarded to the university of these winning collegiate teams.

 Individual trophies will be given to the top three highest scoring individual collegiate award winners.

 Individual and Team trophies will be presented at the annual members gathering held in Oshkosh, Wisconsin during EAA Airventure.

-IAC Collegiate Program Chair: jashley1990 [at] gmail.com (Jordan Ashley)
+IAC Collegiate Program Chair: collegiate [at] iac.org (subject: Collegiate%20Program) (Jordan Ashley)